SumonPaul18/RunWordPressOnDocker/README.md

         ports:
         restart: always
         environment:
           MYSQL_ROOT_PASSWORD: centos@123
           MYSQL_DATABASE: wordpress
           MYSQL_USER: sysadmin
           MYSQL_PASSWORD: centos@123
         # Previous four lines define the main variables needed for the MySQL container to work: database, database username, database user password, and the MySQL root password.

         #wordpress are another service
       wordpress:
         depends_on:
           - db
         image: wordpress:latest
         restart: always

           - "8000:80"
         # defines the port that the WordPress container will use and the full path will look like this: http://localhost:8000
         environment:
           WORDPRESS_DB_HOST: db:3306
           WORDPRESS_DB_USER: sysadmin
           WORDPRESS_DB_PASSWORD: centos@123
           WORDPRESS_DB_NAME: wordpress
-#### Similar to MySQL image variables, the last four lines define the main variables needed for the WordPress container to work properly with the MySQL container.
+        # Similar to MySQL image variables, the last four lines define the main variables needed for the WordPress container to work properly with the MySQL container.
         volumes:
           ["./:/var/www/html"]
     volumes:
       mysql: {}

 ++++++++++++++++++++++++++++++++++++++++++